paul-hammant/tbd/content/branch-for-release/index.md

 Of course, sometimes you **cannot** reproduce the bug on trunk so you have to do it the other way round, despite everything mentioned above.

+### Merge Meister role

+The process of merging commits from trunk to the release branch using 'cherry pick' is a role for a single developer in a team.
+Or dev pair, if you are doing Extreme Programming.
+Even then, it is a part time activity.
+The dev or pair probably needs to police a list of rules before doing the cherry pick.
+Rules like which business representative signed off on the merge.
+The role should also rotate each day.
+Some teams update a wiki to audit what made it to the release branch after branch cut, and some use ticket systems.

 ## Patch releases